NeoclassicVII/Metalbot-VII/README.md

 [Program stages]

 - Stage One: [complete]
-- Stage Two: [in process]
+- Stage Two: [complete]
-- Stage Three: ?
+- Stage Three: [in process]
 - Stage Four: ?
 ...

-[For the future updates]

-- Design work (In process)
-- New optons
-- LastFM, Metal-Archive etc. (In process)
-- New random bands (In process)
-- Improved random group generation system (Not sure)
-- Ability to add new genres by the user
-- More info about genres ect.
-(In process)

-[In Process]
-- Fixed some bugs with wikipedia
-- Working on LastFM and Metal-Archive etc.
-- Working on design
-- Adding new bands
-- Adding more info etc.

 Tips:
 - Type the name of the genre (option N°2) fully and correctly!

-# Last biggest update: [13.03.22]
+# Last biggest update: [22.03.22]
-- Created module Last FM
+- Daily Metal News
-- New design work
+- New dataset (9000 bands)
-- New bands and genres
+- New genres
+- Updated LastFM
+- More readable code
-- etc.
+- Fixed bugs/errors